 That immediately made me think a) OK, I guess I did a good job with my profile, and b) should I really say something out loud about the realities of being a freelance script writer?
 The answer to which is yes.

 This is actually an excerpt from a book I wrote ten years or so ago that never got anywhere, about a writer in mid-life crisis who accidentally ran away and discovered himself.
 Yeah yeah, I know, not exactly an original concept.
 Bite me.
 However, a year or so later I cut it down and turned it into a first person blog, posting it one ‘chapter’ a day, as if it was happening in real time.
 When I’d finished the ‘story’, an old friend got in touch, worried for me apparently.
 I hadn’t heard from him in years, but it seems somehow he’d found my blog and had been following it.
 Turned out he thought it was real.
 When I told him the truth, he said, and I quote, “you bastard!
 You had me really worried there!”
 I can’t say I wasn’t flattered of course.
-Anyhow, the blog is now deleted, but on occasions parts of it still ring true, including this one.
+Anyhow, the blog is now deleted (although I may put it up here sometime), but on occasions parts of it still ring true, including this one.

 The blog was called ‘The Moment In The Woods’, and this particular ‘chapter’ was entitled…